JvanKatwijk/qt-dab/README.md

 the strongest signal.
 In my neighbourhoodm there are - for a few ensembles
 - four transmitters within 20 Km.

-New is that while Qt-DAB decodes data from the strongest signal, Qt-DAB-6.X has a special **mode**, dxMode, in which it tries to identify **all ** transmitetrs that are transmitting the same signal.
+New is that while Qt-DAB **decodes** data from the strongest signal, Qt-DAB-6.X has a special **mode**, dxMode, in which it tries to identify **all ** transmitetrs that are transmitting the same signal.
 The TII decoding was adapted for this purpose.

+The most recent update shows all transmitters on the map.

 Selecting the "dx mode" (with a checkbox on the configuration widget) causes the software to display all transmitters